German revolutions of 1848–1849: The Palatinate

 When the revolutionary upsurge revived in the spring of 1849, the uprisings started in Elberfeld in the Rhineland on 6 May 1849.
-However, the uprisings soon spread to the state of Baden, when a riot broke out in Karlsruhe.
+However, the uprisings soon spread to the Grand Duchy of Baden, when a riot broke out in Karlsruhe.
 The state of Baden and the Palatinate (then part of the Kingdom of Bavaria) were separated only by the Rhine.
 The uprising in Baden and the Palatinate took place largely in the Rhine Valley along their mutual border, and are considered aspects of the same movement.
 In May 1849, the Grand Duke was forced to leave Karlsruhe, Baden and seek help from Prussia.
 Provisional governments were declared in both the Palatinate and Baden.
 In Baden conditions for the provisional government were ideal: the public and army were both strongly in support of constitutional change and democratic reform in the government.
 The army strongly supported the demands for a constitution; the state had amply supplied arsenals, and a full exchequer.
 The Palatinate did not have the same conditions.

 The Palatinate traditionally contained more upper-class citizens than other areas of Germany, and they resisted the revolutionary changes.
 In the Palatinate, the army did not support the revolution, and it was not well supplied.
 When the insurrectionary government took over in the Palatinate, they did not find a fully organized state or a full exchequer.
 Arms in the Palatinate were limited to privately held muskets, rifles and sporting guns.
 The provisional government of the Palatinate sent agents to France and Belgium to purchase arms but they were unsuccessful.
 France banned sales and export of arms to either Baden or the Palatinate.

 The provisional government first appointed Joseph Martin Reichard, a lawyer, democrat and deputy in the Frankfurt Assembly, as the head of the military department in the Palatinate.
 The first Commander in Chief of the military forces of the Palatinate was Daniel Fenner von Fenneberg, a former Austrian officer who commanded the national guard in Vienna during the 1848 uprising.
 He was soon replaced by Felix Raquilliet, a former Polish staff general in the Polish insurgent army of 1830–1831.
 Finally Ludwik Mieroslawski was given supreme command of the armed forces in the Palatinate, and Franz Sznayde was given field command of the troops.